 Older-style tank heaters may have a manually operated pilot light, which you would have to light by hand.
 Newer tank heaters sometimes have 120V electrical compatibility to run on shore power or a generator.
 But it takes longer for the water to heat from an electric element than a propane burner.

 The main manufacturers of tank RV water heaters are Atwood (now owned by Dometic) and Suburban.

 Pro Tip: To fully understand your RV water pump, you’ll need to know What Does an RV Accumulator Tank Do?

 Tankless/On-Demand RV Water Heaters

-In general tankless units cost more and are more complex than their tanked counterpart.
+In general, tankless units cost more and are more complex than their tanked counterparts.
 Many models are more sensitive to low water pressures and may have a hard time maintaining water temperature and can get too hot or cold.

 Some on-demand systems are not tankless but offer the same promise of instant hot water while also reducing the possibility of scalding water at the faucet.
 These systems, like the Truma AquaGo, have a small tank that mixes and preheats the water so you get the temperature you want every time.